fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_system_fortiguard.html.markdown

 * `outbreak_prevention_license` - Outbreak-Prevention-License.
 * `outbreak_prevention_timeout` - FortiGuard Virus Outbreak Prevention time out (1 - 30 sec, default = 7).
+* `persistent_connection` - Enable/disable use of persistent connection to receive update notification from FortiGuard.
+Valid values: `disable`, `enable`.

 * `port` - Port used to communicate with the FortiGuard servers.
 Valid values: `53`, `80`, `443`, `8888`.

 * `protocol` - Protocol used to communicate with the FortiGuard servers.
 Valid values: `udp`, `http`, `https`.